 As executive chef of Seven Lamps, Drew Van Leuvan oversees all aspects of the restaurant including supervising culinary development and ensuring the kitchen is operating at its peak performance on a daily basis.
 With close to 20 years of culinary experience to draw from, his goal is to have Seven Lamps recognized among Atlanta’s best restaurant and bar programs and to bring a neighborhood establishment to the Buckhead restaurant scene.

-Outside of the kitchen, Van Leuvan enjoys spending time with his daughter, Kayden.
+Outside of the kitchen, Van Leuvan enjoys spending time with his wife, Kimberly & daughter, Kayden.
 He also enjoys building most anything, working in his garden and utilizing his homegrown vegetables in his dishes.
-Van Leuvan resides in Decatur with wife Kimberly Powell and Kayden.
+Van Leuvan resides in Ormewood Park, Atlanta.